BenFradet/benfradet.github.io/_posts/2019-07-03-french-mediterranean-tour.md

 1. Tent: we're using an MSR Carbon Reflex 2 with a footprint which weighs around 1kg altogether
-2. Sleeping gear: we're using Sea to Summit Spark SP1 sleeping bags which weigh 340gr each and Sea to Summit Ultralight Air sleeping mats which weight 355gr each
+2. Sleeping gear: we're using Sea to Summit Spark SP1 sleeping bags which weigh 340gr each and Sea to Summit Ultralight Air sleeping mats which weigh 355gr each
 3. Our reperation kit: with a couple of spare inner tubes and a tube repair kit, some eletrical tape, a Crankbrothers M19 multi-tool, a MAM knife (which is truly excellent) and a hand pump.
 Finally, we also had to pack a U-lock (if anyone has suggestions for a good lighter lock, I'm all